df8819/G915ColorC/README.md

 #### Important: Change the path/user in ***G915.sh*** to match your environment.
 Saved path/user is a default placeholder.
 The function *'check_script_permissions'* (.py file) can be deleted to prevent the app from prompting you for permission if you don't want to use the G915.sh shortcut.
 ### The default-rainbow-crap state the G915 entered after sleep/press a button/whatever annoyed me so hard I created this app.
 Hope it helps.
-No other method really worked unfortunately. [womanonrails](https://womanonrails.com/logitech-g915-tkl) was the inspiration for this small app.
+No other method really worked unfortunately. [womanonrails](https://womanonrails.com/logitech-g915-tkl) was the inspiration for this small app and its commands.
 Thanks.

 # Change G915 LED Color